Kocal/blog/posts/2023-11-12-listen-to-doctrine-events-on-entities-given-a-php-attribute.md

 namespace App\Meilisearch\Attribute;

 #[\Attribute(\Attribute::TARGET_CLASS)]
-final readonly class IndexableEntity
+final class IndexableEntity
 {
     /**
-     * @param string        $index               A Meilisearch index, where the entity will be indexed
+     * @param string        $index               A Meilisearch index where the entity will be indexed
      * @param string|null   $indexIf             A method name to call to check if the entity is indexable (if null, the entity is always indexable)
      * @param callable|null $initialDataCriteria A callback to retrieve the initial data to index */